 Prebiotics are fiber-rich foods or supplements that help the microorganisms in your digestive system grow and flourish.
-By doing so, prebiotics improve your digestive health and can help with chronic digestive disorders.
-Moreover, the way prebiotics improve your gut health may have a much wider positive impact, improving cardiovascular health, reducing your risk for cancer and decreasing stress, among other effects.
+By doing so, prebiotics improve your digestive health and may have a much wider positive impact, improving cardiovascular health, reducing your risk for cancer and decreasing stress.

 As of now, there aren’t any major side effects reported from prebiotic usage, but more research is required.
 In any case, prebiotic diets seem linked to a wide variety of health benefits and they could be a great option for those seeking better digestive health.